Arka95/pycim/readme.md

     c.cache_type.queue.to_list()
     []
 ####Note:
-When you use queu based behaviors like MRU and LRU, the cache map holds items like {key: IndexedObject} The *IndexedObject* is a wrapper around your actual *value*, that stores the queue index position of that key.
+When you use queue based behaviors like MRU and LRU, the cache map holds items like {key: IndexedObject} The *IndexedObject* is a wrapper around your actual *value*, that stores the queue index position of that key.
 Based on the position the eviction order is decided if the cache gets full